Movatterモバイル変換

 TheElephant's Foot (Ukrainian:Слонова нога,romanizedSlonova noha,Russian:Слоновья нога,romanizedSlonovya noga) is the nickname given to the large mass ofcorium beneath Reactor 4 of theChernobyl Nuclear Power Plant, nearPripyat,Ukraine.
 The mass formed during the 1986Chernobyl disaster from materials such as molten concrete, sand, steel,uranium, andzirconium.
 It is named for its wrinkled appearance and large size, evocative of the foot of anelephant.

 Discovered in December 1986, the "foot" is located in a maintenance corridor below the remains of Reactor No. 4, though the often-photographed formation is only a small portion of several larger corium masses in the area.
-It has a popular reputation as one of the mostradioactive objects in history, though the danger has decreased over time due to thedecay of its radioactive components.[1][2]
+It has a popular reputation as one of the mostradioactive objects in history, though it is no more radioactive than a given number of spent nuclear fuel rods, and the danger has decreased over time due to thedecay of its radioactive components.[1][2]

 Origin